EltonJunior/AURIX_TFT_TC297B/05_AURIX_TFT_TC297B_SEG_Display/README.md

 <img class="aligncenter" src="images/display_construction_common_cathode.png" alt="display_construction_common_cathode">

-The table below shows the common cathode seven-segment display number 0~9 font code, if the microcontroller port bits 7~0 are connected to p, g, f, e, d, c, b, a and other pins in sequence, then the hexadecimal display code is 0x3f,0x06, 0x5b, 0x4f, 0x66, 0x6d, 0x7d, 0x07, 0x7f, 0x6f.
+The table below shows the common cathode seven-segment display number from 0 to 9 font code, if the microcontroller port bits from 7 to 0 are connected to p, g, f, e, d, c, b, a and other pins in sequence, then the hexadecimal display code is 0x3f,0x06, 0x5b, 0x4f, 0x66, 0x6d, 0x7d, 0x07, 0x7f, 0x6f.

 <table>
   <tr>